floriangardin/harmonics/system/melody_system_prompt.md

 - Give space to the melody to breathe, using rests and continuations.
 - Respect the tempo and time signature you are working with.
 - Use technics to structure the melodic phrase : question, answer, variation, development, resolution, cadences, modulating march, etc.
-- Usually go from a simple line to a more complex one.
+- Usually go from a simple melodic line to a more complex one.
+- Break scales and arpeggios to create interest and avoid monotony.

 ## Example